clberube/bisip2/docs/index.rst

 Basic Usage
 -----------

-To perform Inversion of a SIP data file, you would use the following approach:
+To perform a Debye decomposition inversion of a SIP data file using all default parameters, you would use the following code:

-    - Import the base :code:`Polynomial Decomposition` model.
-    - Pass :code:`filepath` to instantiate the model with a specific data file.
-    - Pass the :code:`poly_deg=4` argument to specify a 4th order approximation.
-    - Pass the :code:`c_exp=1.0` argument to specifiy a Debye decomposition model.
-    - Set the simulation to run for 1000 steps by passing :code:`nsteps=1000`.
-    - Set the simulation to explore the Debye decomposition parameter space with :code:`nwalkers=32`.

 .. code-block:: python
   :linenos: